freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/import.md

 Runtime import assumes:

 - `table.glb` is valid and self-consistent
-- `materials.v1.json` matches material names emitted into the GLB
+- `materials.json` matches material names emitted into the GLB
-- `textures.bin` byte ranges are valid
+- every `VpeTexture.FileName` resolves to an entry under `table/textures/`
 - a compatible `IVpeMaterialResolver` is registered by the player

 If a resolver is not registered, runtime falls back to the glTF-imported materials and the table will not match authoring visuals.